 Why Would I Even Use a Smart Trainer?

-We spoke to one avid cyclist, a multi-time Ironman triathlete, who said that after her 2nd scrape with a vehicle on the roads, she decided to move inside for all of her road bike training.
+We spoke to one avid cyclist, a multi-time Ironman triathlete, who said that after her 2nd scrape with a vehicle on the busy Southern California roads, she decided to move inside for all of her road bike training.
 As much as she loved riding outdoors, her area was becoming too populated and the roads had just gotten too busy.

 We also hear from cyclists who like the fact that the can add precision to their rides, because of the constant inputs and feedback on power, speed, and other metrics.
 Unless you are using a power meter and bike computer, it is hard to do a wattage-based workout the way that you easily can on a smart trainer and app setup.
 Interval training becomes quite scientific when an app is continuously measuring your wattage real-time.

 Finally, there is the gamification of the apps that make indoors rides much more fun and entertaining than they used to be.
 Not all indoor riding involves gamification, but Zwift and Rouvy do.
 Again, take a look at our roundup on apps for the deep dive.